OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ---------------------

   An optional field in a team's details.
 A team can specify a country that the team's members primarily identify with.
+Country codes are ISO 3166-1 codes.

 ---------------------
 language